esphome/esphome-docs/components/mqtt.rst

 - `esphome/discover` (All ESPHome device will answer)
 - `esphome/ping/<APP_NAME>`

-The response will be send to `esphome/discover/<APP_NAME>` and is a JSON encoded message.
+The response will be sent to `esphome/discover/<APP_NAME>` and is a JSON encoded message.

 The MQTT device discovery is currently used for: